frostime/sy-query-view/README.md

 > In the first table above, since it's too wide, we turn off `fullwidth`​ so that you can scroll horizontally to view.

-The renderer function is used to specify the rendering scheme for each column (key).
+💡 (For advanced usage, can be omitted if you do not know much about js code) The renderer function is used to specify the rendering scheme for each column (key).
 If not specified, the default cell rendering scheme is used.
 If the return value is null, the default scheme will be used.

 Comparing the following examples, it's clear that one uses the default scheme for all columns, while the other customizes the rendering scheme for the id and box columns.